Michel Lavigne – Owner/Publisher

 Michel Lavigne is the Publisher and founder of The Valley Gazette.
 He was born and raised in North Bay, Ontario.
 His first stint in the newspaper industry was 40 years ago, when he delivered “The Nugget” newspaper to households all over the city.
 Michel eventually found himself in Barry’s Bay, where he held various jobs throughout the years.
 With a strong sales background, he decided to start up a weekly community newspaper for the Madawaska Valley in 2010, reflecting his strong support for the township and its neighbours.
 A boat and car enthusiast, Michel enjoys spending time with his wife Cathy.
 The two also run the store Valley Living, a home décor store located next to The Valley Gazette.

-Steph Armstrong – Staff Reporter
+Robert Fisher – Staff Reporter

 Derek Layman – Production Manager